-Every worker has a right to work in a safe and supportive environment, but for too many working Americans, the workplace can be an abusive and sometimes dangerous environment.
+Every worker has a right to work in a safe and supportive environment, but the workplace can be an abusive and sometimes dangerous environment for too many working Americans.

 Employees may find themselves working under intolerable conditions for other reasons.
 Some of the most common forms of workplace hostility include:

-- Discrimination: A number of federal and state laws prohibit employers from discriminating against employees or job applicants on the basis of race, sex, orientation, age, disability, or national origin.
-Yet despite legal protections, some employers discriminate, either by creating a hostile and unfair environment or treating some employees more favorably than others.
+A number of federal and state laws prohibit employers from discriminating against employees or job applicants on the basis of race, sex, orientation, age, disability, or national origin.
+Despite legal protections, some employers discriminate, either creating a hostile or unfair environment.

 If you feel your employer has violated your rights under federal and/or state employment and labor laws, your best first move is to contact a labor and employment lawyer.
 You can be confident knowing Beasley Allen’s team of experienced workplace lawyers have your back and will work to get you the compensation you deserve.

 Free Case Evaluation